Woodburn bank bombing

-The Woodburn bank bombing was a bomb explosion that occurred on December 12, 2008, when a bomb that had been moved by a bomb squad technician into the West Coast Bank in Woodburn, Oregon exploded, killing two officers and seriously injuring a third.
+The Woodburn bank bombing was a bomb explosion that occurred on December 12, 2008, when a bomb that had been moved by a bomb squad technician into the West Coast Bank in Woodburn, Oregon, United States, exploded, killing two officers and seriously injuring a third.

 Bombing

 On December 12, 2008, a phone call to the Wells Fargo bank in Woodburn, Oregon, was answered by 22-year-old teller Karen Valadez.
 A voice she later identified as that of Joshua Turnidge stated, "If you value your life and the life of your employees, you need to get out because I am going to kill you."
 The caller then instructed her and the others in the bank to leave and go to an area outside, where they would find a cellphone that he would use to contact them with and provide further information.
 He added that he was contacting another nearby bank, West Coast Bank.
 Valadez waved over her manager, who told her to hang up; she disconnected the call and repeated its contents to her manager.
 The bank contacted the police shortly afterward.

 The police swept Wells Fargo, found nothing, and then proceeded to investigate West Coast Bank with no results.
 The police left the scene but were called back when an employee noticed a suspicious device outside.
 Oregon State Police Senior Trooper and munitions expert William Hakim examined the device.
 As rain fell, Hakim decided to carry it into the West Coast Bank to dismantle it.
 Inside the bank, with two bank employees still inside, Hakim began to examine the green box, trying to discern whether it was an explosive device or not.
 Shortly after he had begun examining it, an explosion occurred, killing him and Woodburn Police Captain Tom Tennant.
 Woodburn Police Chief Scott Russell had one leg completely blown off by the blast and was bleeding profusely from the other when Detective Nick Wilson and Officer John Mikkola, who were both investigating at the other bank, rushed in.
 Wilson was able to save Russell from bleeding to death by using his belt as a tourniquet on Russell's leg.
-A bank employee also suffered minor leg wounds from the blast.